I'm Still Here (2010 film): Production

 According to Phoenix, the film arose from his amazement that people believed reality television shows' claims of being unscripted.
-By claiming to retire from acting, he and his friend/brother-in-law Casey Affleck planned to make a film that "explored celebrity, and explored the relationship between the media and the consumers and the celebrities themselves" through their film.
+By claiming to retire from acting, he and his then friend/brother-in-law Casey Affleck planned to make a film that "explored celebrity, and explored the relationship between the media and the consumers and the celebrities themselves" through their film.

 After surprising Hollywood by abruptly announcing his retirement in late 2008, allegedly in order to focus on his music, Phoenix and Affleck began filming the documentary, which followed Phoenix as he began a career making hip-hop music while allegedly managed by rap icon Sean "Diddy" Combs.

 Reception

 In May 2010, the film was shown to potential buyers.
 The Los Angeles Times reported that the film featured "more male frontal nudity than you'd find in some gay porn films and a stomach-turning sequence in which someone feuding with Phoenix defecates on the actor while he's asleep".
 Also, the film is said to depict Phoenix "snorting cocaine, ordering call girls, having oral sex with a publicist, treating his assistants abusively and rapping badly."
 Reportedly, after seeing it, film buyers were uncertain whether it was a serious documentary or a mockumentary.

-As of August 2025, the film holds a 54% approval rating on the review aggregator website Rotten Tomatoes, based on 130 reviews with an average rating of 5.48 out of 10.
+As of August 2025, the film holds a 53% approval rating on the review aggregator website Rotten Tomatoes based on 129 reviews.
 The site's critics consensus reads, "As unkempt and inscrutable as Joaquin Phoenix himself, I'm Still Here raises some interesting questions about its subject, as well as the nature of celebrity, but it fails to answer many of them convincingly."
-On Metacritic, the film has a weighted average score of 48 out of 100 based on 33 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 48 out of 100 based on 33 critics, indicating "mixed or average" reviews.
 Critics were divided on whether to interpret the film as documentary or performance art.
 Box Office Mojo reported a worldwide gross of $626,000 as of January 2021.